cesarcor/calcubuilder/README.md

 # calcubuilder
-A Wordpress plugin that helps WordPress website owners create calculators
+A Wordpress plugin to help website owners easily develop and customize calculators.